 On June 29, 2001, the Financial Accounting Standards Board (FASB) issued SFAS No. 141, "Business Combinations," and SFAS No. 142, "Goodwill and Intangible Assets."
 The major provisions of SFAS No. 141 were as follows: all business combinations initiated after June 30, 2001 must use the purchase method of accounting; the pooling of interest method of accounting is prohibited.
-SFAS No. 142 eliminated the amortization of goodwill and certain other intangibles and requires an impairment test of their carrying value.
-An initial impairment test of goodwill and certain other intangibles must be completed in the year of adoption with at least an annual impairment test thereafter.
+SFAS No. 142 eliminated the amortization of goodwill and other intangibles and requires an impairment test of their carrying value.
+An initial impairment test of goodwill and other intangibles must be completed in the year of adoption with at least an annual impairment test thereafter.
 On January 1, 2002, the Company adopted SFAS No. 142.
-The Company completed the initial impairment tests in the first quarter of 2002, which did not result in an impairment of goodwill or certain other intangibles.
-The provisions of SFAS No. 142 are effective for periods after adoption and retroactive application is not permitted.
-Therefore, the historical results of periods prior to 2002 in the Company's Consolidated Statements of Operations do not reflect the effect of SFAS No. 142 and, accordingly, the first quarter of 2001 includes amortization expense of \$0.2 million in "Selling, general and administrative expenses" (\$0.19 million after tax or \$0.02 per diluted share).
+The Company completed the initial impairment tests in the first quarter of 2002, which did not result in an impairment of goodwill or other intangibles.

 In June 2001, the FASB issued SFAS No. 143 "Accounting for Asset Retirement Obligations".
 SFAS No. 143 addresses financial accounting and reporting for obligations and costs associated with the retirement of tangible long-lived assets.
-The Company is required to implement SFAS No. 143 on January 1, 2003, and has not yet determined the impact that this statement will have on its results of operations or financial position.
+The Company is required to implement SFAS No. 143 on January 1, 2003; management does not expect its adoption to have a material impact on the Company's results of operations or financial position.